amitabhnag/FakeReviewGenerator/README.md

 ### Installation

 Run `python setup.py install`.
 The python file `setup.py` will ensure the required packages are installed in the local environment.
+It has been tested on Linux/Mac system.

 ### Prerequisites